nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 - `add -n Sherwin -sid A1234567X -cid B01 -email e0542421@u.nus.edu`: Adds the student called Sherwin with student ID A1234567X and class ID B01 and email e0542421@u.nus.edu to ProgrammerError.
-- `add -n Betsy -sid A2345678X -cid B02 -email e043245@u.nus.edu`: Adds the student called Betsy with student ID A2345678X and class ID B02 to and email e043245@u.nus.edu ProgrammerError.

 ### <a name="edit-student"></a>3.2 Edit Student's Details or Grade : `edit`
 Edits the details or grade of an existing student's in the PE.
 Take note that 1-indexing is used here as according to